-Low dose naltrexone is used to treat various auto-immune diseases and certain cancers with great success.
-Many women with endometriosis also suffer from auto-immune diseases and therefore low dose naltrexone is gaining ground as an option to treat endometriosis.
+Low dose naltrexone is sometimes used to treat various auto-immune diseases and certain cancers with great success.
+Many women with endometriosis also suffer from a number of different auto-immune diseases and therefore low dose naltrexone is gaining ground as an option to treat endometriosis.

 Naltrexone at Low Doses

 Naltrexone is type drug called an “opiate antagonist”, meaning it blocks opioid receptors.
 Opioid receptors are related to pain, pleasure and endorphins.
 Taken in low doses LDN blocks opioid receptors only for a couple of hours.
 During this brief time, a “rebound effect” occurs in which there is an increased production and utilisation of endorphins and opioid receptors.